ICA-Edu Colloquium 2021 Online

 Action to keep the entrepreneurial genie out of the bottle!

-will be held online each morning from Wednesday 26 May to Friday 28 May 2021
+was held online each morning from Wednesday 26 May to Friday 28 May 2021

 supported by the University of Copenhagen (UCPH),